-- 8.22 This proposed Measure places a duty on local authorities, and governing bodies of maintained schools to exercise their functions so as to promote healthy eating by registered pupils. - 8.23 There are a number of strategies already in place as a result of the Welsh Assembly Government's Appetite for Life policies and Action Plan.
+- 8.22 This proposed Measure places a duty on Welsh Ministers, local education authorities in Wales, the governing bodies and head teachers of any school maintained by a local education authority in Wales to exercise their functions so as to promote healthy eating by registered pupils. - 8.23 There are a number of strategies already in place as a result of the Welsh Assembly Government's Appetite for Life policies and Action Plan.
 The costs of these initiatives are already being accommodated in current Welsh Assembly Government Appetite for Life budgets.